The Practitioner Toolkit contains information and tools for issues arising in work with children, young people and families.

 Exams on oxme.info - stress busting tips and more

-Childline on Exam Stress - videos about managing stress, social pressures and more
+Childline on Exam and Assessment Stress - videos about managing stress, social pressures and more

-Female genital mutilation (FGM), also known as 'female circumcision' or 'female genital cutting' is a practice that involved partial or total removal of the external female genitalia, narrowing or closing of the vaginal opening, or other injury to the female genital organs for non-medical reasons.
+Female genital mutilation (FGM) is injury to the female genital organs for non-medical reasons.
 Girls may be abused through FGM at any age.
-While there may be a traditional "age" (which may be as early at birth or as late as adolescence) or methods, these are changed to enable the abuse.
-Although it is most associated with some cultures and communities, risk is present in any community with strong community, cultural or religious attitudes around sexuality, virginity and marriagability.
+While there may be a traditional "age" (which may be as early at birth or as late as adolescence) or methods, these may be changed to enable the abuse.
+It is most associated with some cultures and communities.
+But risk is present in any community with strong community, cultural or religious attitudes around sexuality, virginity and marriagability.
 FGM is abuse and illegal in the UK under multiple laws.
 Support is available for adult survivors of FGM, and girls at risk must be safeguarded.